McKmillions/web-dm7-dallas_html-css_fundamentals/README.md

 </section>
 ```

-To further increase the readability of the elements you can use Main tag to put your navigation
+To further increase the readability of the elements you can use a **Main** tag to put your navigation in.
 ```html
 <!DOCTYPE html>
 <html>